Last updated on January 31st, 2024 at 10:46 pm

 - Montauk, New York: Located at the eastern tip of Long Island, Montauk is renowned for its legendary fall run, attracting anglers from all over.

-- Chincoteague Island, Virginia: This barrier island is a hidden gem for surf fishing, with stripers making their way through the area during their migration.
+- Chincoteague Island, Virginia: This barrier island, just across the bay from Virginia Beach, is a hidden gem for surf fishing, with stripers making their way through the area during their migration.

 - Cape Hatteras, North Carolina: With its wide sandy beaches and strong currents, Cape Hatteras is a magnet for striped bass.